 Eva Moran, BA, MA, OPC Dipl.
 Psych, RP.
 Eva is a Registered Psychotherapist and a member of the College of Registered Psychotherapists of Ontario and Canadian Association of Psychodynamic Therapy.
 She joined the OPC Program staff team in 2014 and became Faculty in 2018.
 Eva teaches and facilitates seminars and learning groups.

-Paula Ruiz, RP, CCTP, OPC Dip.
-Psych.
-Paula is a Registered Psychotherapist (Qualifying) and Certified Clinical Trauma Professional (CCTP).
-She is a member of the Canadian Association of Psychodynamic Therapy (CAPT) and the Ontario Society of Registered Psychotherapists (OSRP).
+Paula Ruiz, RP.
+Paula is a Registered Psychotherapist.
+She is member of the College of Registered Psychotherapists of Ontario (CRPO), the Canadian Association of Psychodynamic Therapy (CAPT) and the Ontario Society of Registered Psychotherapists (OSRP).
+She is a Faculty Member, TA Coordinator, and Clinical Supervisor.
+Paula also serves as a the faculty representative on the OPC Committee on Diversity (COD).

-Prior to training as a psychotherapist, Paula earned a PhD in Anthropology from McGill University with a focus on political violence and war, collective trauma, and women’s mental health.
+Prior to training as a psychotherapist, Paula earned a PhD in Anthropology from McGill University with a focus on collective trauma and women’s mental health.
 Paula also completed a postdoctoral fellowship in the Social Aetiology of Mental Illness program (SAMI) at the Centre for Addiction & Mental Health (CAMH).
-She has held various teaching, research and administrative roles within the post secondary educational sector.

 Paula joined the OPC staff as a teaching assistant in 2020 and faculty member in 2021.